Europe imposes fresh curbs as global cases top 30 million - France 24

 "And all this for what?
 For nothing!"

-"It would be bad for shops, for small businesses and little bars that survive on people coming in," said 55-year-old Maribel Quesada.

-In Britain, new curbs took effect on Friday with Prime Minister Boris Johnson warning that pubs may have to close earlier to help avoid a "second hump" of infections.
+Anxiety has been growing across Europe about the possible return of stringent measures.

-About two million people in northeast England will no longer be allowed to meet people outside their homes and entertainment venues are obliged to shut early.
+In Britain, new measures on Friday covered about two million people in northeast England, barring them from meeting people outside their homes and obliging entertainment venues to shut early.

 The government had already imposed rules across England on Monday limiting socialising to groups of six or fewer, as daily cases reached levels not seen since early May.